Assessment without levels at Grove Road

 What are Learning Ladders?

 Learning Ladders are statements (for reading, writing and maths), which are a series of broadly hierarchical skills linked to the September 2014 National Curriculum end of year expectations for each year group.
 These are arranged in a ladder type format, with each skill being a rung on the ladder.

 The system is designed to ensure that pupils can readily see their next steps in key reading, writing and maths skills, as well as being able to keep track of the progress that they have made so far.

 All children in Reception Class to Year Six will be assessed using a Learning Ladder for reading, writing and maths.
 Reception class follows the Early Learning Goals (Birth to Five Framework).
 The Ladder breaks down objectives into a progressive journey for children.
 The Ladder rungs provide the next steps for a child in their learning.

 Each subject is divided into different ladders that represent key skills.
 The ladder then has rungs which show the key objectives, taken from the new National Curriculum, that the children need to work through.
 Although the path of learning is never linear, the rungs set out a typical journey of learning.
 Teachers will sign off the rungs as children achieve them.

-Under each rung of the ladder there are three white boxes.
+Under each rung of the ladder there are four white boxes.
 When a child has demonstrated a suitable independent competence with a rung, the boxes are ticked by the class teacher/TA.

 Each white box that is signed has a different weighting: